Choline: benefits, dosage, contraindications

 Anti-inflammatory

-Choline selectively activates the alpha-7 nicotinic receptors to acetylcholine, present on immune cells.
-Their activation results in decreased production of inflammatory cytokines, including tumor necrosis factor (TNF).
+Choline selectively activates alpha-7 nicotinic acetylcholine receptors, which are present on immune cells.
+Their activation leads to a decrease in the production of inflammatory cytokines, including tumor necrosis factor (TNF).

 Usages associés